 If a Project Lifesaver client goes missing, the caregiver should contact the Elk Grove Police Department immediately by calling 911.
 Trained officers will respond to the location and begin searching for the missing person using Project Lifesaver radio-frequency tracking equipment.

-Project Lifesaver is a free voluntary program.
+Project Lifesaver is a voluntary program.
 However, the bracelets will be issued on a first come first served basis to those residents who meet the eligibility requirements.
 In order to participate, caretakers must agree to assume the following responsibilities:

 - Test the client's radio transmitter battery daily.